 - Joy – Palmarosa

 This is not an exhaustive list.
 There are more than 90 essential oils and nearly as many blends.
 Play around with how an essential oil makes you feel when you make a substitution.
 Keep trying until you find the perfect fit!
-These are the therapeutic-grade essential oils I use in my home.
+These are the premium essential oils I use in my home.

 More essential oil strategies and tips you might enjoy: